-All Committees will seek to be apolitical in their operation with the main focus being the improvement of services for the residents of Essex.
+All Committees will seek to be apolitical in their

+operation with the main focus being the improvement of services for the residents of Essex.
 They will also seek to find innovative ways of trying to engage with service users to ensure discussions accurately reflect public concerns.

-Whether it is delivering a scrutiny role holding the National Health Service to account or helping with policy development, engagement in the work of the PSCs can be extremely rewarding.
-Along with Cllr Susan Barker, Chairman of the Health Overview and Scrutiny Committee, I look forward to working with you over the next four years.
+Whether it is delivering a scrutiny role holding the Executive to account or helping with policy development, engagement in the work of the PSCs can be extremely rewarding.
+As also the Chairman of the Children and Young People Committee I look forward to working with you over the next four years.